-Athlete Semenya loses appeal over testosterone rules
+Olympic champion Semenya loses appeal over testosterone rules

-CAPE TOWN (Reuters) - Olympic 800-metres champion Caster Semenya on Wednesday lost her appeal against rules that mean female athletes with high natural levels of testosterone must take medication to reduce it.
+CAPE TOWN (Reuters) - Olympic 800-metres champion Caster Semenya on Wednesday lost her appeal against rules that mean middle distance female athletes with high natural levels of testosterone must take medication to reduce it.

 The Court of Arbitration for Sport (CAS) ruled the regulations were necessary for athletes with differences in sexual development (DSDs) to ensure fair competition.